iWinston/typeorm-plus/docs/select-query-builder.md

 ## Getting raw results

 There are two types of results you can get using select query builder: **entities** and **raw results**.
-Most of times you need to select real entities from your database, for example users.
+Most of the time, you need to select real entities from your database, for example, users.
-For this purpose you use `getOne` and `getMany`.
+For this purpose, you use `getOne` and `getMany`.
-But sometimes you need to select specific data, let's say the *sum of all user photos*.
+However, sometimes you need to select specific data, like the *sum of all user photos*.
-Such data is not a entity, its called raw data.
+Such data is not a entity, it's called raw data.
-To get raw data you use `getRawOne` and `getRawMany`.
+To get raw data, you use `getRawOne` and `getRawMany`.
 Examples:

 ```typescript